ZerksiesWashington/hello-world/README.md

 # hello-world
 Just learning GitHub
-Usedto use GitHub but it's been a while.
+Used to use GitHub but it's been a while.
 Getting back in the swing of things.